-Plans are in development for a comprehensive core and shell restoration of the Belvedere, including the expansion and modernization of mechanical systems and supporting utilities.
+In progress is a comprehensive core and shell restoration of the Belvedere, including the expansion and modernization of mechanical systems and supporting utilities.

-The Conservancy’s proposed restoration of the Belvedere includes:
+The Conservancy’s restoration of the Belvedere includes:

 - Cleaning and repointing the Belvedere’s exterior and interior masonry

 - Installing new drainage and waterproofing systems

 - Restoring the wood pavilions on the main plaza and upper terraces

 - Recreating a wood tower that was originally part of the large pavilion at the northwest corner

 - Replacing existing terrace pavements with bluestone pavers laid out according to the historic design

 - Replacing the existing windows and doors with clear pane, insulated glass to evoke the Belvedere’s original open-air design and control interior temperature and moisture